verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     The routing resource graph overthrows all the architecture definitions regarding switches, nodes, and edges.
 Other information such as grid information, block types, and segment information are matched with the architecture file to ensure accuracy.

-    This file should be in XML format and can be easily obtained through :option:`-write_rr_graph`
+    This file should be in XML format and can be easily obtained through :option:`--write_rr_graph`

     .. seealso:: :ref:`Routing Resource XML File <vpr_route_resource_file>`.